dirkcgrunwald/docker-mail-relay/README.md

 Processes are managed by supervisord, including cronjobs

-The container provides a simple proxy relay for environments like Amazon VPC where you may have private servers with no Internet connection and therefore with no access to external mail relays (e.g. Amazon SES, SendGrid and others).
-You need to supply the container with your external mail relay address and credentials.
-The configuration is tested with Amazon SES.
+The container provides a simple proxy relay for environments like Google Compute Engine where you can not have out-bound port 25/265/587 traffice.
+If you need to relay mail through e.g. your domain, you want to have a TLS-encrypted authenticated relay available.
+This provides that by requiring SMTP authentication prior to relaying mail.
+The user in the SMTP authentication is arbitary and only known in the Docker container.

+In the sample `RUN-sample` script, the 587 port is mapped to 2587.
+You could test that connection  with e.g. `openssl s_client -connect yourhost:2587 -starttls smtp`

 Exports
 -------

-* Postfix on `25`
+* Postfix on `25`, `465` and `587`

 Variables
 ---------